taneshadeshaw/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

 In essence, keep it simple, avoid unnecessary complications, and focus on writing code that is easy to understand and maintain in the long run.

+# 2023-12-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: Always start with the most important tasks first.
+By focusing on the tasks with highest impact, you can ensure that your time is well spent.
+2. Break down large projects: Divide large, complex projects into smaller, manageable tasks.
+Using a task list or project management tool can help keep track of everything.
+3. Plan ahead: Anticipate potential issues and challenges before they arise.
+Creating a risk assessment and backup plans can save time and stress later on.
+4. Stay organized: Keep your workspace clean and clutter-free.
+Organize your code, files, documentation, etc. in a logical and consistent manner.
+It will make finding and working with your files much easier.
+5. Learn from others: Read blogs, watch tutorials, attend workshops, or join online communities to learn new skills and best practices.
+Sharing knowledge and ideas with others can also help improve your programming skills.
+6. Practice good programming habits: Write clean, modular, well-documented code.
+Follow coding conventions and standards to ensure your codes are easy to read and maintain.
+7. Take breaks: Programming can be mentally and physically draining.
+Make sure to take breaks, stretch your legs, get some fresh air, drink some water, to keep your mind and body fresh.
+8. Keep learning: Technology is constantly evolving.
+To stay ahead of the game, keep learning new programming languages, frameworks, tools, techniques, algorithms, data structures, et al.